-Setting up a granny flat arrangement can be a comforting solution to you and your loved ones.
+Setting up a granny flat agreement in Townsville can be a comforting solution to you and your loved ones.
 However, it does not come without risks or implications.
 We can help you understand the financial risks involved in entering a granny flat interest and ensure that you are complying with relevant regulations, including Centrelink.
 Setting up an agreement with distinct terms and options to cover changing situations will help make aged-care easier and provide a clear path for the future.

-What is a Granny Flat Arrangement?
+What is a Granny Flat Agreement?

 The term ‘granny flat right’ can be used in living arrangements where money, assets, or the title to one’s home has been conveyed in exchange for a right to a life-time accommodation in a private residence.
 In these circumstances, the persons or person acquiring the granny flat right does not legally own the property and, in most cases, it is an informal situation developed to provide support for elderly persons.